A goal from Frederic Kanoute was enough to see the hosts bag the three points ...

 Kanoute had a chance to put the game out of Osasuna's reach in the 61st minute when he blasted a shot from inside the box left of Ricardo's goal.
 Just before the seventy-minute mark Sergio Fernandez saw a header from the centre of the box saved after a cross by Francisco Punal.

-Kike Sola was denied from inside the box in the 77th minute and moments later Fernando Navarro had to put his body on the line for his team in order to prevent Damia from levelling the score from near the penalty spot.
+Kike Sola saw a good shot from inside the box saved in the 77th minute and moments later Fernando Navarro had to put his body on the line for his team in order to prevent Damia from levelling the score from near the penalty spot.

 Despite Osasuna's pressure, Gregorio Manzano's men managed to hold onto their lead and picked up the three points in the end.

 The win sees Sevilla climb to fifth in the standing, while Jose Antonio Camacho's men are fifteenth.
 Los Nervionenses next league game is a visit to Real Sociedad on the 8th January, while Osasuna host Getafe a day later.

 Click here to follow the Goal.com Twitter feed and join Goal.com USA's Facebook fan page!